idvorkin/techdiary/README.md

     cat x.json | jq

 It has funny escaping syntax - so I'll list out some recipes.
 Notice the specific of dots open brackets and quote types.
 They matter.
-Select every object in the array and string interpolat out object elements of name defaultHostName and appServicePlanId
+Select every object in the array and string interpolates out object elements of name defaultHostName and appServicePlanId

     cat x.json | jq '.[] | "\(.defaultHostName) \(.appServicePlanId) "'

+Read the Algolia key from my secretBox

+    cat ~/gits/igor2/secretBox.json | jq '.AlgoliaKey'

 ### Cool shell tools